Unlocking the Paradox of Healthcare Innovation Financing

 How Funding Models Influence Healthcare Delivery

-Healthcare funding is based on the costs incurred by providers for services rendered.
-This means that healthcare providers are reimbursed for the cost of providing care to patients.
-This involves documenting what is done, and then charging for patient service.
-The goal of cost-based reimbursement is to ensure that providers are adequately compensated for the services they provide, while also controlling healthcare costs.
+Cost-based reimbursement ensures that providers are adequately compensated for their assistance while controlling healthcare costs.
 This funding model is foundational in the United States for Medicare and Medicaid programs.
-It is important to note that cost-based reimbursement can create financial incentives for providers to increase their costs, which can lead to higher healthcare costs overall.
+It is important to note that cost-based reimbursement can create financial incentives for providers to increase their costs, leading to higher healthcare costs overall.

-Healthcare funding is administered to hospitals in global payments for a hospitalization, based on the diagnosis.
+Healthcare funding is administered to hospitals in global payments for a hospitalization based on the diagnosis.
 Aligning and assigning costs and reimbursement to various actors in a hospital requires funds distribution to be organized in silos.
 Hospitals, physicians, primary care providers, and home care services are typically funded separately.
 This segmentation creates barriers to implementing more efficient ways of delivering care.
 For instance, investing in relatively inexpensive services in one area may be considered unnecessary, even if it leads to savings in more expensive services elsewhere.

 The current funding models also discourage the adoption of innovative care models.
-Hospitals, for instance, are often forced to use their budgets to deliver acute care at full capacity.
+Hospitals, for instance, are often forced to use their budgets to deliver acute care at total capacity.
 This leaves little room for investing in new models, such as enhanced outpatient care, that could lead to cost reductions in the long run.

 The Impact of Funding Models on Innovation